luis99fonseca/Hospital-Consultation-Management-System/README.md

 Since it was not explicitly stated, when creating a Consult (an entity that associates 3 others: Doctor, Patient, and Pathology) — although in the POST request itself another entity can be issued (Symptoms) — if these entities do not exist, they are created instead.

+For the point **Get top specialties**, I decided to make the endpoint generic to the point of being able to return the top Specialties above any given threshold (and not only 2).
+Note that with the available dataset, the only Specialties above 1 that will be shown will still be "Ophthalmology".

+Even though I had time limitations (as stated below), I tried to make the most of the time I had and decided to create an extra functionality for caching, namely caching the list of Specialties with the most patients (see the previous paragraph).
+Here the implementation is obviously lackluster, in the sense that it could never be deployed to production as is for a range of reasons:

+  - Memory limits: In a real environment, loading a huge part of a database to memory is not feasible.
+It could lead to performance degradation or even application crashes if the data size exceeds the memory limits.
+  - Persistence: If the application stops or fails, there is no backup for the cache.
+This means the cache would need to be rebuilt, adding unnecessary overhead and potential downtime.
+  - Functionality: As it was implemented, its usefulness is dubious at best, as storing a single threshold is not very practical.
+A more robust solution would support multiple thresholds.
+  - Implementation: There are multiple tools (within or outside of Spring Boot) that would allow for building a caching mechanism more seamlessly and efficiently, such as using Redis or Spring’s built-in caching capabilities.
+What I am trying to say is that, while I am aware of these limitations, in the scope of this challenge and with the time I had, I decided to implement this little functionality "for fun."
 ### Limitations
 Due to time constraints, several points were impacted, namely: